 The Annual Symposium on Medieval and Renaissance Studies provides a convenient summer venue in North America for scholars in all disciplines to present papers, organize sessions, participate in roundtables, and engage in interdisciplinary discussion.
 The goal of the symposium is to promote serious scholarly investigation on all topics and in all disciplines of the medieval and early modern world.

 The Symposium is held on the beautiful midtown campus of Saint Louis University, hosted by the Center for Medieval and Renaissance Studies.
 On-campus housing options include affordable, air-conditioned dormitory rooms and a luxurious boutique hotel.

 The plenary speakers for this year will be David Abulafia, of Cambridge University, and Barbara Rosenwein, of Loyola University, Chicago.

-The Symposium is also host to the 47th Annual Saint Louis Conference on Manuscript Studies, the longest-running annual conference in North America.
+The Symposium is also host to the 47th Annual Saint Louis Conference on Manuscript Studies.

 - The Ninth Annual Symposium on Medieval and Renaissance Studies will take place June 21-23, 2021.